Best cheap car insurance in Cleveland for 2022

 Cheapest car insurance in Cleveland

-The average cost of car insurance in the state of Ohio is $1,034 per year.
+The average cost of full coverage car insurance in the state of Ohio is $1,034 per year.
 Cleveland’s average rates are higher at $1,362 annually.
 You could beat the average by making wise decisions regarding your vehicle coverage.
 The right carrier might make all the difference in the cost of car insurance, as you will see in the breakdown of the largest insurance companies in Cleveland, by market share, with the cheapest premiums:

 |Insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|